 How long does it take a burn on the roof of your mouth to heal

-If you have a severe burn then you should take immediate action to go to your local accident and emergency department, burnt tissue can swell and you need to ensure that you protect your airway so you can brief.
+If you have a severe burn then you should take immediate action to go to your local accident and emergency department, burnt tissue can swell and you need to ensure that you protect your airway so you can breathe.

 The roof of your mouth will begin to heal in a couple of days and you may even notice that after 2 days the pain has completely gone.
 Whilst it is healing make sure you allow food & drinks time to cool more than you would normally, this ensures you don’t aggravate any sore burnt area.